 These women campaigned, cured, and adventured their way through life.
 They include musicians, painters, scientists, poets, and more.
 Spanning centuries, On This Day She is a record of human existence at its most authentic.

-Tania Hershman is a former science journalist and is now one of the pioneers of flash fiction in the UK.
-A Royal Literary Fund Fellow, she has written and edited many books, including an anthology of stories inspired by Einstein’s Theory of General Relativity.
-Her PhD was in creative writing inspired by particle physics.
+Tania Hershman is a former science journalist and is now a short story writer, poet, and novelist specializing in hybrid and cross-genre writing.
+She has written and edited many books, including an anthology of stories inspired by Einstein’s Theory of General Relativity, and has a PhD in creative writing inspired by particle physics.